-While FORCE completes site-level or 'mid-field' monitoring activities at the FORCE site, nearfield monitoring is led by individual berth holders.
+While FORCE completes site-level or 'mid-field' monitoring activities at the FORCE site, near-field monitoring is led by individual berth holders.
 Like the mid-field monitoring programs, the near-field monitoring plans and reports undergo review by FORCE's EMAC and regulators.
-In anticipation of a planned deployment at FORCE in late 2020, Sustainable Marine Energy Canada (SMEC) recently submitted a near-field EEMP plan that is undergoing internal review by FORCE staff before review by EMAC and submission to regulators for approval.
+In anticipation of a planned deployment at FORCE in late 2021, Sustainable Marine Energy Canada (SMEC) submitted a near-field EEMP plan that underwent internal review by FORCE staff.
+That plan is currently being modified based on FORCE's feedback and will be reviewed by EMAC prior to submission to regulators for approval.